 However, due to the importance of the worldview in protecting ourselves from our fear of dying, challenges to our worldview can cause problems.
 The more our self-esteem is rooted in our worldview, the worse the reaction to this challenge can be.
 This is because they will feel the need to protect their worldview in order to maintain their self-esteem.

 Support for this comes from Volini (2017), who said that we earn self-esteem by meeting the cultural or social groups we subscribe to’s worldview norms and values.
-This is because our worldviews ground our values and standards into something meaningful, to which we can base our self-esteem and self-worth (Juhl and Routledge, 2015).
+This is because our worldviews ground our values and standards into something meaningful, on which we can base our self-esteem and self-worth (Greenberg, Vail, and Pyszczynski, 2014).

 Have you ever noticed that a calm debate on a topic can swiftly turn to a member of the debate lashing out and becoming personal, rather than discussing the topic at hand?
 That could be because their worldview has become too threatened, and thus, in order to protect it, they’ve shut down the discussion and gone after the person instead.

-This also means that people that support their worldview will be seen more favorably by that person.
-Not only that, but in order to avoid exposure to information that challenges their worldview, they will seek others that will share their worldview, and thus, improve their self-esteem by that acknowledgement.
+This also means that people that support their worldview will be seen more favourably by that person.
+Not only that, but in order to avoid exposure to information that challenges their worldview, they will seek others that will share their worldview, and thus, improve their self-esteem through that acknowledgement.
 However, this can result in the echo-chamber effect.

 Creating meaning and purpose in our lives will protect us from our death anxiety and help us avoid more extreme outcomes as seen in the current rise of nationalism.

-Without meaning and our worldview to function as a buffer to our death anxiety, Terror Management Theory states that we would basically be paralised with fear.
+Without meaning and our worldview to function as a buffer to our death anxiety, Terror Management Theory states that we would basically be paralysed with fear.

 According to the study stated in the article, the brain shields us from our existential fear of death, by ticking us into thinking it’s only something that happens to other people